lpbborges/calculator-reactjs/README.md

 ## How to clone

-Use [git](https://github.com/lpbborges/calculator-reactjs) clone to clone the calculator.
+Use [git](https://github.com/lpbborges/calculator-reactjs) to clone the calculator.

 ```bash
 git clone https://github.com/lpbborges/calculator-reactjs.git